Dongju20/SldiePuzzle/Assets/SlidingPuzzle/ReadMe.txt

 English
 1. Overview
-	This asset is a sliding puzzle solution consisting solely of objects without any UI elements.
-It is primarily designed for use in Unity 3D projects.
+	This asset is primarily recommended for use in Unity 3D projects.
+(It can also be used in 2D projects.)

 2. Usage
 	※ Note: The following layers must be added to use this asset: